Brown Trout & Grayling Season

 Fishing Terms & Conditions

-Links to the River Tweed conditions for trout and grayling anglers are set out below.
+Links to the River Tweed conditions for trout and grayling anglers can be found here.
 In addition, each Angling Association will have its own specific conditions.